keycloak_wrapper 1.4.6 copy "keycloak_wrapper: ^1.4.6" to clipboard

 }

-Please ensure that value of <package_name> is all in lowercase as there've been reports from the community who had issues with redirects if there were any capital letters.
-You may also notice the += operation is applied on manifestPlaceholders instead of =.
-This is intentional and required as newer versions of the Flutter SDK has made some changes underneath the hood to deal with multidex.
-Using = instead of += can lead to errors like the following.
+Ensure that <package_name> is all lowercase, as there have been reports of issues with redirects if there are any capital letters.
+Note that the += operation is used on manifestPlaceholders instead of =.
+This is intentional and required, as newer versions of the Flutter SDK have made changes under the hood to handle multidex.
+Using = instead of += can lead to errors like the following:

 Attribute application@name at AndroidManifest.xml:5:9-42 requires a placeholder substitution but no value for <applicationName> is provided.

-If you see this error then update your build.gradle to use += instead.
+If you see this error, update your build.gradle to use += instead.

 iOS/macOS #